nrwl/nx/nx-dev/nx-dev/public/documentation/previous/react/tutorial/05-add-node-app.md

 > `@nrwl/express` also added `@nrwl/node`.
 Run `npx nx list @nrwl/express` and `npx nx list @nrwl/node` to see what those plugins provide.

-## Generate an Express Application
+## Generate an Express application

 **Run the following to generate a new Express application:**